 Language attribute

 Checked for the presence of a lang attribute on the <html> element.
-Any non-empty value was counted as present.
+Any non-empty value counted as present.

 ARIA analysis